Abha Club

-Abha Football Club (نادي أبها) is a professional Saudi Arabian association football club based in Abha that is currently playing in the Saudi Professional League, the highest tier of Saudi football.
-Their home stadium is Prince Sultan bin Abdul Aziz Stadium.
+Abha Football Club (نادي أبها) is a professional Saudi football club based in Abha that is currently playing in the Saudi First Division League, the second tier of Saudi football.

 They were first promoted to the top flight in 2005 when they finished as runners up in the First Division.
 However, they were relegated after just one season.
 They achieved their second promotion in 2008 when they also finished as runners up.
 During the 2018–19 season Abha won their first First Division title as well as promotion to the Pro League for the third in the club's history.
-Abha have won the Saudi Third Division once, during the 1998–99 season and the Saudi Second Division once, during the 1999–2000 season.
+Abha have won the Saudi Third Division League once, during the 1998–99 season and the Saudi Second Division League once, during the 1999–2000 season.

-The club play their home games at Prince Sultan bin Abdul Aziz Stadium (also known as Al-Mahalah) in Abha.
+The club play their home games at Prince Sultan bin Abdulaziz Sports City (also known as Al-Mahalah) in Abha.
 They share the stadium with rivals Damac, with whom they contest the Asir derby.